martypenner/css-autocompleter/vscode-extension/README.md

 ## Features

-Autocomplete CSS class names based on CSS files in your workspace.
+Let Dotzie, the pixel pilot, be your guide!
+Hand them any CSS files in your workspace, and they'll offer autocompletion based on the classnames.

 ![autocomplete](media/2023-07-04.png)